AudioCommons/ac-audio-extractor/README.md

   -u URI, --uri URI     URI for the analyzed sound (only used if "jsonld"
                         format is chosen)
 ```

+Note that you can use the flags `t`, `m` and `s` to enable or disable the computation of some specific audio features.

 ## Output formats